The Curriculum Choice

 • word problems on every worksheet

 I’ve used MUS from Primer – Zeta and have never thought twice about switching because of content.
 I think MUS is a wonderful math curriculum and my children have liked it also.
-Please visit the site for more information on placement.

 We are a veteran group of home educators with a mission – to spread the word about our favorite curricula and help YOU make informed decisions for your homeschool.
 Meet the review authors and browse the homeschooling tips they share!